Step 2: Setup the build system: JDK and Gradle

-Select JDK version 20 and then Eclipse Temurin (showing JDK 18 as example).
+Select JDK version 23 and then Eclipse Temurin.

 After clicking “Download”, IntelliJ installs Eclipse Temurin: